Who will I see?

 The duration of the scan depends on which areas of the body are being scanned, for a single area, e.g. lower spine, the time is typically 15 to 20 minutes, but for multi-area and contrast scanning it will be longer, the radiographer will be able to advise you of the time you will be in the scanner.

 Can I eat and drink?

 Yes, you can eat and drink normally both prior to and after the scan unless you have been informed otherwise.
 There are some scan types which require an empty stomach, if you are having one of these procedures you will be advised prior to the day of your appointment.
-If you are a diabetic it may be worth bringing a light snack as you may have to wait for your results over your normal meal period and we have no cafeteria facilities.
+If you are a diabetic it may be worth bringing a light snack as we have no cafeteria facilities.